Catholicisation: Serbs

 The Council of Trent had the mission to gain both Protestants, and Orthodox Christians in southeastern Europe.
 The Serbian Orthodox Church became targeted, the strongest pressure during the term of Pope Clement VIII (1592–1605), who used the difficult position of the Orthodox in the Ottoman Empire and conditioned the Serbian Patriarch to Uniatize in return for support against the Turks.

 Serbian Orthodox Christians and Bogomils were targeted for Catholicisation by clergy from Republic of Ragusa.

-Since the many migrations of Serbs into the Habsburg monarchy beginning in the 16th century, there were efforts to Catholicize the community.
-The Orthodox Eparchy of Marča became the Catholic Eparchy of Križevci after waves of Uniatization in the 17th and 18th centuries.
-Notable individuals active in the Catholicisation of Serbs in the 17th century include Martin Dobrović, Benedikt Vinković, Petar Petretić, Rafael Levaković, Ivan Paskvali.
-Catholic bishops Vinković and Petretić wrote numerous inaccurate texts meant to incite hatred against Serbs and Orthodox Christians, some of which included advice on how to Catholicize the Serbs.
+Since the many migrations of Serbs into the Habsburg monarchy beginning in the 16th century, there were efforts to Catholicise the community.
+The Orthodox Eparchy of Marča became the Catholic Eparchy of Križevci after waves of Uniatisation in the 17th and 18th centuries.
+Notable individuals active in the Catholicisation of Serbs in the 17th century include Martin Dobrović, Benedikt Vinković, Petar Petretić, Rafael Levaković and Ivan Paskvali.
+The Catholic bishops Vinković and Petretić wrote numerous inaccurate texts meant to incite hatred against Serbs and Orthodox Christians, some of which included advice on how to Catholicise the Serbs.

 During World War II, the Axis Ustashe led the campaign of Genocide of Serbs in the Independent State of Croatia.
 An estimated 300,000 were converted to Catholicism, most temporarily.